 MOD MEX/127A23/3

-5.481 Additional allocation: in Algeria, Germany, Angola, Brazil, China, Côte d'Ivoire, Egypt, El Salvador, Ecuador, Spain, Guatemala, Hungary, Japan, Kenya, Morocco, Nigeria, Oman, Uzbekistan, Pakistan, Paraguay, Peru, the Dem.
+5.481 Additional allocation: in Algeria, Germany, Angola, Brazil, China, Côte d'Ivoire, Egypt, El Salvador, Ecuador, Spain, Guatemala, Hungary, Japan, Kenya, Morocco, Mexico, Nigeria, Oman, Uzbekistan, Pakistan, Paraguay, Peru, the Dem.
 People’s Rep. of Korea, Romania, Tunisia and Uruguay, the frequency band 10.45-10.5 GHz is also allocated to the fixed and mobile services on a primary basis.
 In Costa Rica, the frequency band 10.45-10.5 GHz is also allocated to the fixed service on a primary basis.
-(WRC-19)
+(WRC-23)

 Reasons: As the frequency band 10-10.5 GHz is under study at WRC-23, the Administration of Mexico wishes the frequency band 10.45-10.5 GHz to be used for mobile service applications in its country; thus, it is proposed to add the name of Mexico to this additional allocation footnote.